AVINASH-P-1912/Dummy/1_Requirements/README.md

 ## Functional requirements: -

-we used the concepts of functions, pointers,multi file programming. file handling and data structures.
+we used the concepts of functions, pointers,multi file programming,file handling and data structures.

 #### These are the basic user defined functions that are used in the code: -